42xel/BAPL2/README.md

-# Final Project Report: FeAsKo
+# Final Project Report: deFAKto

 ## Preamble
 The code source is in the folder Project.